fcgdam/Kate-Base64/README.md

 4) How to use it:

-  This was tested with Kate 15.08.3 running on Plasma 5.4.
+  This was tested with Kate 15.12.3 running on Plasma 5.6.
+The Katepart4 was not installed.

   To use just go to Tools->Scripts->Editing and the new available functions should appear.

   Also if pressing F7 key to access Kate command line and writing **b64** should show the available functions. see attached screenshot.

   If text is select then the above functions are only applied on the selected text, otherwise all document content is processed.

+5) Further info:

+  Developing info is on this URL (hard to find...): https://docs.kde.org/trunk5/en/applications/katepart/dev-scripting.html